 From downtown Malone, take Route 30 south towards Paul Smith's College.
 The VIC is on the right, approximately 31 miles from the center of Malone.
 Turn into the well-marked driveway and follow it to the large parking area.

-It can take more than 5 hours to complete this hike.
+It can take more than 5 hours to complete this hike, due to the lengthy hike to get to the base of the mountain.

 Considered a fine trail for a hike/run, especially as the first two miles are on a wide truck trail which turns into a nice single track.
 The roots and rocks smooth out soon